Types of Testing

 System testing involves testing the entire system as a whole from the user perspective.
 For example, if you were building a course registration website, you would do system testing by logging into the website and attempting to perform tasks as an end-user would: you would use a Web Browser to access the website (or a testing version of the website), and interact with the website as, say, a student would.

 System tests typically involve following a script to use a specific feature or sets of features within an application.
 For example, if you were testing a course registration system, you would likely try logging in as a student and adding a course to that student through the same web interface you expect students to use.
-You likely would connect your website to a separate testing data source with fake student accounts and fake courses, rather than testing on the actualy data-source that students would use.
+You likely would connect your website to a separate testing data source with fake student accounts and fake courses, rather than testing on the actually data-source that students would use.
 But the key insight is that your interactions with the website testing will be the same as the interactions by students when they are actually using the website.

 System testing is, of course, vital to ensuring the final product meets the specification.
 However, because system testing relies on interacting with the whole software system, it can make identifying the specific source of failures (for example, a crash when loading a particular view) very, very difficult!
 This is because if the system fails in some way (crashing, bug, incorrect behavior), that could occur anywhere in the executing code in the software system.
 This means the defect found during system testing is hard to trace (find where in the source code the defect is caused to fix it).